 - Explore area craftshops specializing in Dene and Inuit art or, even better, visit during the mid-July Great Northern Arts Festival.

-- Take a flightseeing tour to Tuktoyaktuk on the Arctic Coast, where some of the world’s largest pingos erupt from the landscape.
+- Continue on to Tuktoyaktuk on the Inuvik to Tuktoyaktuk Highway, ending at the Arctic Coast, where some of the world’s largest pingos erupt from the landscape.

 - For the more adventuresome, use Inuvik as the jumping-off point for adventures in Tuktut Nogait, Aulavik or Ivvaik National Parks, or to historic Herschel Island.